 “Do you want to know what else concerns me?
 The streets they tar into the woods, permitting cars to enter and spread fumes; they suppose the woods would be utilized more this way.
 Do you realize how blinded they are?”

 “I’ll give you another example: along Metapontino there is a breath-taking beach not far from the national parks-the most incredible beach in Italy called ‘il Pollino.’
 It’s child’s play to keep it preserved and ‘wild’ especially for those who enjoy uncontaminated places.
-Perhaps it could be repopulated with fauna and international hotel chains immersed in the woods if designed appropriately, as we find in repeatous other places just a short distance from the sea”.
+Perhaps it could be repopulated with fauna and international hotel chains immersed in the woods if designed appropriately, as we find in repetitious other places just a short distance from the sea”.

 “It would be optimum if they constructed an airport near Metaponto, which would stimulate the internal areas and organize attraction of qualified tourism.
-This would help promote traditions, handcrafts and local products.
+This would help promote traditions, handicrafts, and local products.
 Unemployment would vanish in a matter of a few years without the need for petroleum or anything else”.

 This all seems to be a fairy-tale, but not impossible to carry out.

 The airplane is landing.
-Roughly I see the infinite lines of houses of Los Angeles, the free ways blocked with traffic, California.
-Appearing in my mind the American Myth of the Promised Land, of California and its beaches, the wealth within the land and then it all comes back to me, the tiny land of Basilicata-petrol being sold to the devil, where forests and Druid spirits still linger.
+Roughly I see the infinite lines of houses of Los Angeles, the freeways blocked with traffic, California.
+Appearing in my mind the American Myth of the Promised Land, of California and its beaches, the wealth within the land, and then it all comes back to me, the tiny land of Basilicata-petrol being sold to the devil, where forests and Druid spirits still linger.
 Metaponto where Pythagoras’s footprints are still fresh and where some of his reincarnations still remain.